 Baked falafel is the discovery of the year for me.
 No deep frying, no oil, no greasy pans.
 This simple baked falafel is just as nice and crispy as the deep-fried one.
 Its health benefits are enormous: high protein and fiber content, blood sugar regulation effect, calcium, iron, phosphate, zinc, magnesium, selenium, potassium, numerous vitamins (B-6, C, K, etc) and very low cholesterol content at the same time!
 In other words, falafel will keep you full longer and provide key nutrients, minerals and vitamins without unnecessary calories and fat.

 If you haven’t tried falafel yet, you should do it!
 Falafel is the ultimate Middle-Eastern street food, made of chickpeas and traditional spices, which is mostly served stuffed into pita pockets drizzled with a tangy sauce.
 But there is a dozen of other ways to eat falafel.
 Savory pies, veggie burgers, pizza, power bowls, vegan hot dogs, stuffed vegetables, wraps, curry, gyros, salads, even Scotch eggs and falafel waffles!
-In fact, I wrote an article on different ways to enjoy falafel, which I encourage you to check out.
+Here is an article on different ways to enjoy falafel, which I encourage you to check out.
 Some of the ways are insanely creative and fun to make at home!

 Falafel itself is really easy to make as well.
 You just have to combine all the ingredients in a blender, pulse until combined and crumbly, form patties or balls or whatever shape you like and bake them in the oven.
-I use the ice crushing mode of Philips Avance Collection Blender and it works perfectly.
 The whole thing takes less than 30 minutes!

 One more thing I need to mention here is that falafel is freezing nicely, so it really makes sense to make a big batch, freeze it and use later for different dishes.
 I have some recipes coming soon for you, involving falafel, so I recommend you to keep you baked falafel ready!
 Update: I posted recipes for Spaghetti and Vegan Meatballs and Vegan Falafel Burger, to give you some more ideas!